cwadds/dbspacechk/README.md

-# Informix DBSpace Size Checker
+# Informix DBSpace Size Monitor Script

 This Perl script and associated ini file can be used to monitor dbspace usage in an Informix database.